5ghub/5G-NB-IoT/README.md

 # Software and Tools Included with the Board
--ArduinoSketches: Contains different Arduino sketches to use with the board.
+-ArduinoSketches: Contains different Arduino examples and sketches to use with the board.

 -5G-NB-IoT_Arduino.zip: Contains the library (used with Arduino IDE).